Non-Zipfian Distribution of Stopwords or Function Words and Subset Selection Models

 which can still be a power-law Zipf function if $r$ is a power-law function of $r_{new}$, or equivalently, $r_{new}$ is a power-law function of $r$ (linear function included), but will no longer be a Zipf's law otherwise.

-In this work, we empirically obtain a functional form between the stopword ranks within the subset and in the original full set, and use that knowledge to address the issue of rank-frequency plot of stopwords.
+In this work, we empirically obtain a functional form between the SFW ranks within the subset and in the original full set, and use that knowledge to address the issue of rank-frequency plot of SFWs.